Reitumetse35/IMAD-5112-ASSIGNMENT1/README.md

 # IMAD-5112-ASSIGNMENT1
-this app provieds a meal suggestion based on the time of day, the user needs to add the time of the day in oder to get a meal idea for the day this app  consists of a textView2 ( display suggestions) which tells the user what to eat e.g when user types in breakfast a breakfast meal appears when user type lunch ,a cerain meal appears when user type dinner ,a certain meal shows up
+this app provieds a meal suggestion based on the time of day, the user needs to add the time of the day in oder to get a meal idea for the day this app  consists of a textView2 ( display suggestions) which tells the user what to eats e.g when user types in breakfast a breakfast meal appears when user type lunch ,a cerain meal appears when user type dinner ,a certain meal shows up